 While the Suzuki method focuses on consistent, rather than rapid progress, it’s definitely more enjoyable to play better and to progress.
-Recently I ran across a pair of articles, that dealt with how professionals and amateurs differ in their approach to their discipline; and it’s applicable to how to play better.

 Think of this analogy.
 There’s a tub that we want to fill; so we turn on the tap.
 Only the tub isn’t filling as quickly as we hoped.
 So we open the tap a little more.
 Now the tub is filling up a little faster, but again, not as fast as we expected.
 Why not?
 Maybe the water level isn’t rising as expected because there’s a leak.
 As we’re putting in water, some of it is draining out at the same time.
 So we have a choice, we could fix the leak or try to overwhelm it by turning the tap more.

 Becoming better at what one does is not unlike this analogy.
 Until we plug the leaks, it’s impossible to completely fill the tub.
 Likewise, we can continue to pile on more repertoire and more events to prepare for; but until we fix the “leaks” in our practice program, progress is slower and success is delayed.
 People who have studied the difference between professional and amateur athletes notice a difference between how games are won or lost.
 Professional athletes have very closely-matched technique; so they win by winning points.
-Amateurs have highly variable technique and may not even be aware of their deficits.
-When amateur athletes face one another, it’s less a game of winning points than of not losing points.
+Amateurs have highly variable technique and may not even be aware of their deficits.3 When amateur athletes face one another, it’s less a game of winning points than of not losing points.
 The amateur game goes to the athlete who makes the fewest blunders.
 The process of becoming a professional involves, in part, the filtering out of these glaring deficiencies in technique - filtering out the “leaks” in their game.

 Since our children with whom we practice are all at an amateur stage of development, they’re not only constantly learning new techniques, but should be “plugging the leaks” in the technique they’re already covered.
 What are some of the leaks we can plug in practice?
 Or as David Cain puts it, “the holes where all the success leaks out.”
 Since I practice with a violin student, I think about it in terms of string technique, but it should be easy to extend this to any instrument.